Aixufey/Docker-Complete/README.md

 - `docker build -t feedback-node:arg --build-arg DEFAULT_PORT=1234 .` We can pass port `1234` at build time

 - If the ARG is used, the image port is set to `1234` at build time so we have to expose the port to `1234` when running `docker run -p 3000:1234`

+---

+### Networking

+- By default container can communicate with web API's.
+With that said, container may expose a port to the host and have a web API open on an exposed port for **HTTP requests**.
+- Container may fetch request from API, communicate with HOST machine or another Container.